 NAWEM is a cluster of agencies with the purpose of providing advice on animal welfare issues during emergencies.

 NAWEM is formally recognised by the New Zealand Government, as a cluster of organisations which can assist and advise civil defence planners.
-It is made up of representatives from; World Animal Protection; The Royal New Zealand SPCA (RNZSPCA); the New Zealand Veterinary Association (NZVA); the Ministry of Civil Defence & Emergency Management (MCDEM); the Ministry for Primary Industries (MPI); New Zealand Institute of Animal Control Officers (NZIACO); Federated Farmers of New Zealand; Massey University and the New Zealand Companion Animal Council (NZCAC).
+It is made up of representatives from; World Animal Protection; The Royal New Zealand SPCA (RNZSPCA); the New Zealand Veterinary Association (NZVA); the Ministry of Civil Defence & Emergency Management (MCDEM); the Ministry for Primary Industries (MPI); New Zealand Institute of Animal Management (NZIAM); Federated Farmers of New Zealand; Massey University and the New Zealand Companion Animal Council (NZCAC).

 New Zealand guidance for the welfare of pets in an emergency

 NAWEM has drafted New Zealand’s first comprehensive guidance for the welfare of pets in an emergency: The National Civil Defence Emergency Management (CDEM) Plan 2015.
 This technical information will assist the country’s civil defence emergency management planners, and others responsible for animals in an emergency, on how to develop companion animal (pets) emergency welfare plans for their local area.

 NAWEM members from MPI, SPCA and Massey University have been trained and are able to assist the World Animal Protection’s Disaster Assessment Response Teams (DARTs) in the Pacific and, should the need arise, Asia.

 World Animal Protection is the only animal welfare organisation to have a full-time, dedicated disaster team, which these DART teams feed into.

 With this dedicated disaster team and more than 50 years of experience in the disaster field, World Animal Protection is the world leader in animal disaster management work.